With the release of The Social Dilemma by Netlix in 2020, Ai in Social Media has become a very hot topic.

 Both cases have AI implemented in the company to help.

-Tinder Flagging Offensive Messages and Inappropriate Behavior – AI in Social Media.
+Tinder Flagging Offensive Messages and Inappropriate Behaviour – AI in Social Media

 With very little research online it’s easy to find a variety of offensive and inappropriate behavior on Tinder.
 For example Tinder Nightmares account.